Fifty-Two Planes, Fifty-Two Weeks, One Story

 By Philip Lederer, SRQ Media

-Editor’s Note: This is part 49 of an ongoing series documenting the flights of active-duty US Navy Pilot Ryan Rankin on his journey to fly 52 planes in 52 weeks through the year 2017.
+Editor’s Note: This is the final installation of an ongoing series documenting the flights of active-duty US Navy Pilot Ryan Rankin on his journey to fly 52 planes in 52 weeks through the year 2017.

 For additional photos, videos, and coverage of Ryan's journey, visit his blog Ryan Flies.